 - Measure and optimize latency and bandwidth of your network

 Check Your Bandwidth

 Your network should have enough bandwidth for multiple concurrent media streams, plus additional bandwidth for other needs.
-If there’s not enough bandwidth, STAGE TEN may lower video definition or you may encounter other issues such as choppy audio.
+If there’s not enough bandwidth, STAGE TEN may lower video definition or you may encounter other issues such as low frame rate of choppy audio.

 We recommend that both the upload and download speeds of your network be at least 15 Mbps.
 Check your network to ensure it is suitable.

 Because audio/video traffic requires consistent network speeds for high-quality broadcasting, we recommend that you use hardwired Ethernet connections as opposed to Wi-Fi.